anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/action.md

 ## `prove`

-Given a pair `(proofIdentifier, proof)` in addition to action as input to the function, the resulting action is computed by adding the proof to the list of action proofs:
+Given the lacking compliance proofs and logic proofs in addition to action as input to the function, the resulting action is computed by adding the proofs to the relevant components:

-`action.proofs.add(proofIdentifier, proof)`

 !!! warning
     Such an update could also require an update to `applicationData` and possibly other fields.
 Not sure how to describe this in the most versatile way yet as it isn't clear how proving unproven actions would be used in practice